 Being the international cheapo that I am, I’ve battle-tested all sorts of methods to send money to Japan.
 In this article, I chronicle the results of my quest — read on for a breakdown of the cheapest and easiest ways to transfer money to Japan.

-Being the international Cheapo that I am, I’ve battle-tested all sorts of methods and means of transferring money to Japan.
-In this article I chronicle the results of my quest.
-NB: If you’re a tourist looking to exchange cash for yen, go to this article.
-If you want to send your yen home, check out our transferring money out of Japan article.
+Came here but actually looking for something else?
+If you’re a tourist looking to exchange foreign cash for yen, go to this article.
+If you’ve been here for a while and want to send your yen home, check out our transferring money out of Japan article.

-Most people default to using their bank, but this is often the most expensive option — especially if you’re transferring a large amount of money.
+Most people default to using their bank to send money to themselves or someone else in Japan, but this is often the most expensive option — especially if you’re transferring a large amount of money.
 I confess this was my folly for my first two years in Japan.

 Banks typically give you poor exchange rates (my bank would give me around 4% off the interbank rate), high fees and slow transfer times.
 Moreover, you typically have to phone during branch hours in the sending country (which might be the middle of the night in Japan), wait through hideous hold music, etc.

 In addition, if you are a resident in Japan, it may be tricky to open a new bank account “back home”, as you generally have to be resident in the country of the bank, providing proof of address and other documents.

 Using Wise or other remittance services to send money to Japan

 Wise: Decent option for sending money to Japan